 Oil spill incidents

 ANIMA has a certified trainer for volunteers and volunteer groups in oil spill response, in organizing volunteer groups, assessing the condition of coasts, methods of cleaning coasts, as well as in capturing and providing first aid to oiled wildlife.
-The training was provided by the leading oil spill response institutions in Europe and the Mediterranean: REMPEC, Cedre and Sea Alarm.
+The training was conducted by leading oil spill response agencies in Europe and the Mediterranean: REMPEC, Cedre, and Sea Alarm.

 Interventions for nature - Press Releases